For Designers

 How designers validate implementations

-Design drift is one of the most persistent problems in product development.
-You hand off pixel-perfect design specs, but what ships often has wrong spacing, mismatched colors, or incorrect component usage.
-Without a reliable way to compare intent vs. implementation, these discrepancies accumulate silently until the product no longer reflects the design system.
+You hand off pixel-perfect design specs, but what ships has wrong spacing, mismatched colors, or off-spec component usage.
+Without a way to compare intent vs. implementation, each build ships with more drift baked in.

-OverlayQA gives designers a direct way to compare their design specs against live staging builds and immediately see what doesn't match.
-Instead of manually screenshotting and annotating differences, you get a visual comparison that highlights exactly where the implementation diverges from your specs, down to specific CSS values and DOM elements.
-The result is fewer rounds of back-and-forth with developers and a shipped product that actually looks like the design.
+OverlayQA lets designers compare their design specs against live staging builds and see what doesn't match.
+You get a visual comparison that highlights where the implementation diverges from your specs, down to specific CSS values and DOM elements.
+Fewer rounds of back-and-forth with developers.
+A shipped product that looks like the design.

-When you flag a discrepancy, AI automatically drafts a structured issue with the element selector, computed styles, and a screenshot of the difference.
-That issue goes directly to Jira or Linear.
+Flag a discrepancy, and AI drafts a structured issue with the element selector, computed styles, and a screenshot.
+That issue goes to Jira, Linear, Notion, Asana, or Trello.
 No manual bug report writing, no ambiguity about what needs to change.
-Designers stay focused on reviewing quality instead of documenting problems.

 Common challenges for designers

 Start catching these issues before they ship.
-Install OverlayQA free from the Chrome Web Store — compare your Figma specs against live builds and capture issues with CSS values and screenshots attached.
+Sign up for OverlayQA free — compare your Figma specs against live builds and capture issues with CSS values and screenshots attached.

 How the design QA process works